LCQM and Maths Ambassadors

 Follow us @MathsatMalvern where we will be uploading puzzles, challenges and information about Maths at Malvern.

 Every Friday we will be picking a Mathematician of the Week.
-They will be picked from the display box if they successfully answer the challenge question of the week.
+They will be picked from the answer box if they successfully answer the challenge question of the week.

 The LCQM aims to: